JimberSoftware/docs/devices/nativedevices/nativedevices.md

 The hostname is mandatory and must be alphanumeric.
 Select the appropriate network controller and enter the valid IP address.

+> [!INFO]
+> Once the native device is created the admin needs to add a 'Allow Custom Port' rule that gives specific groups access to the native device (under destination)

+ **For example:**

+ Here group testers77 can ping to the native device called 'joskepc-staging.com'.
+All other groups can't reach the native device unless specifically said so by adding a new 'Allow Custom Port' rule.

 ## Edit Native Device

  A native device can be edited by clicking on the yellow pencil icon next to its name ![icon_edit.png](/icon_edit.png ':size=35').

   ![edit_native.png](/edit_native.png ':size=500x350')

   ## Delete Native Device